- Food Security

 According to research and subject experts, policy and program actions that could improve nutrition assistance participation, and the quality of the meals themselves, include:

 For more policy recommendations and research on this topic, see the kidsdata.org's Research & Links section or visit California Food Policy Advocates, the Food Research & Action Center, and Action for Healthy Kids.
 Also see Policy Implications on kidsdata.org under Family Income and Poverty, and Nutrition.

-- Utilizing authority under state law and the federal Child Nutrition Act to support efforts to make it simpler and less stigmatizing for students to access free and reduced-price school meals, while streamlining administration at the school level; this includes “direct certification,” which allows school districts to automatically qualify children whose families receive CalWORKS or CalFresh for free school meals (3, 4)
+- Utilizing authority under state law and the federal Child Nutrition Act to support efforts to make it simpler and less stigmatizing for students to access free and reduced price school meals, while streamlining administration at the school level; this includes “direct certification,” which allows school districts to automatically qualify children whose families participate in CalWORKS or CalFresh for free school meals (3, 4)

 - Adopting school district-wide use of effective service models such as Classroom Breakfast, Second Chance Breakfast, and Grab n’ Go (different approaches to serving breakfast during the school day, in class, or outside of traditional settings) to increase participation and decrease stigma associated with subsidized breakfast (4)

 - Ensuring the availability of nutritious, appealing foods at school meals without competition from less healthful foods, thereby supporting healthy dietary habits (5)

 - Making healthful snacks available and affordable in schools, which can lead to students’ increased consumption of fruits and vegetables (6)

 1. Food Research and Action Center.
 (2013).
 SNAP and public health: The role of the Supplemental Nutrition Assistance Program in improving the health and well-being of Americans.
 Retrieved from: http://frac.org/reports-and-resources/supplemental-nutrition-assistance-program-snap/#snaphealth